Diamondbacks vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Seiya Suzuki and the Chicago Cubs will try to defeat Corbin Carroll and the Arizona Diamondbacks at Wrigley Field on Saturday at 2:20 PM ET.
+Cody Bellinger and the Chicago Cubs will square off against Christian Walker and the Arizona Diamondbacks at Wrigley Field in the final of a four-game series, on Sunday at 2:20 PM ET.

-The Diamondbacks are +115 moneyline underdogs for this matchup against the favored Cubs (-140).
+The favored Cubs have -145 moneyline odds against the underdog Diamondbacks, who are listed at +120.

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.